nnnGi/Nytescript/README.md

 # Nytescript
-Interpreted Programming Language made using Python
+Interpreted Programming Language made using Python, an example file is attached for reference

 # Grammar
 Find in the Grammer.txt file